 Most companies have some age restrictions, but older kids can join.
 Prep tasks are great for families.
 I saw many families sitting together and talking over materials.
 Contact each company for more information.

 Decorating occurs the week before the parade, December 27-30, so that the organic materials hold up.

 Watch the Rose Parade

 Of course, you need to see the floats heading down the parade route!
-The Parade this year will start at 8 am on Monday, January 2nd.
-It is on Monday this year because the parade is historically never on a Sunday so as not to scare the horses hitched in front of churches.
+The Parade this year will start at 8 am on Wednesday, January 1st.
+The parade is historically never on a Sunday so as not to scare the horses hitched in front of churches.

 Watch the Rose Parade Live